Kenneth Gandar Dower: Cheetah racing

 Gandar-Dower returned to England in 1937 with twelve cheetahs with the intention of introducing cheetah racing to Great Britain.
 After six months' quarantine and six months' adapting themselves to the changed climatic conditions at Harringay and Staines stadia, the cheetahs first raced at Romford Greyhound Stadium on Saturday 11 December 1937.
 Specially timed trials had taken place where the cheetahs clipped seconds off almost every greyhound record.
-On 13 December a cheetah by the name of Helen covered the distance of 265 yards in a record time of 15.86sec but in the second race won by Gussie the second cheetah James stopped and refused to chase the hare.
+On 13 December a cheetah by the name of Helen covered the distance of 265 yards in a record time of 15.86sec but in the second race won by Gussie, the second cheetah James stopped and refused to chase the hare.
 Helen had previously covered 355 yards in 19.8secs.

-However the cheetah racing failed after just one more attempt because they were not competitive and had no interest in pursuing the hare and could not negotiate tight bends.
+However the cheetah racing failed after just one more attempt because the cheetahs were not competitive and had no interest in pursuing the hare and could not negotiate tight bends.
 Gandar-Dower also caused uproar at the Queen's Club when he brought a male cheetah into the bar on a leash.